 How to apply

-Successful applicants will be notified and invoiced by March 12, 2019.
+The deadline closes on 31 January 2020.
+Successful applicants will be notified and invoiced in February 2020.
 The cost of the two clinical weeks is £2500 and an additional £2300 for the optional aviation week.